McOmghall/comp-pool/README.md

 #### Plans ####

 * Use it to explore multithreading in javascript and multithreaded designs
-* Performance: WebCL support, client as WebAssembly (wasb), native client with on-board js interpreter
+* Performance: WebCL support, client as WebAssembly (wasb), native client with on-board js interpreter, Service Workers
 * Integrate with the Matrix.org network

 #### History ####